-This guide will show you how to create a Raspberry Pi Personal Cloud Server covering flashing Raspbian and securing your Pi server with SSL.
+How to Build a Raspberry Pi Personal Cloud Server with NextCloudThis guide will show you how to create a Raspberry Pi Personal Cloud Server covering flashing Raspbian and securing your Pi server with SSL.

 Why a Personal Cloud Server?

-Cloud servers such as Google Drive, Apple iCloud, Microsoft OneDrive and Dropbox are all well and good, but the free space they provide isn't very much these days (~5GB) and additional storage can be very expensive.
+Cloud servers such as Google Drive, Apple iCloud, Microsoft OneDrive, and Dropbox are good.
+Still, their free space isn't very much these days (~5GB), and additional storage can be very expensive.

 Most of the top cloud storage providers have had some form of security breach [1], [2] or problems with their platform resulting in data loss [1].

 I also wanted a small public-facing home web server for a few small personal applications, so I thought, "Why don't I put this Raspberry Pi to good use?"
-The Raspberry Pi 3 Model B has an impressive specs for a tiny computer, it should be more than enough to run a cloud storage server and a few web applications for a single user.
-As the Raspberry Pi has a very low energy footprint using it as an always-on web server makes it an ideal choice.
+The Raspberry Pi 3 Model B has impressive specs for a tiny computer; it should be more than enough to run a cloud storage server and a few web applications for a single user.
+As the Raspberry Pi has a very low energy footprint, using it as an always-on web server makes it an ideal choice.

 In this guide I'll cover installing Raspbian on the Raspberry Pi, setting up and configuring a web server, network security, nextCloud server and using Let's Encrypt X509 certificates for SSL and HTTPS.